 Chaparda Project, Gujarat, India

-We have had an on-going programme in Gujarat, India for many years now, working with our host organisation BEHT and Health Aid Trust.
+We have had an on-going programme in Gujarat, India for many years now, working with our host organisation Health Aid Trust.

 We offer acupuncture treatments to hundreds of people in this rural community.
-This project is hosted by the Health Aid Trust and supported by BEHT.
 Our team of volunteers include translators and practitioners.

-There's a table at the foot of this page where you can see an illustration of the treatments we have given in this and recent years.
+There is a table at the foot of this page where you can see an illustration of the treatments we have given in recent years.

 The outcomes recorded were also impressive with 76% receiving 3 or more treatments ( a variable that had been identified as key to positive outcomes) and 83% showing improvements of 50% or more, with 25% completely better!